victoria-alkin/PSS_Topology/README.md

 3Dplot.py - code to create a 3D plot with X and Y coordinates being the (x,y) coordinates of the 2D UMAP "creature" and the Z coordinate as number of openings

 quantized3Dplot.py - code to create a 3D plot with X and Y coordinates being the (x,y) coordinates of the 2D UMAP "creature" and the Z coordinate as number of openings with three levels - one opening, two openings, and greater than two openings

+shaft_example.png - example of a shaft visualization; shaftopenings_example.png - example of a visualization of just the openings of the same shaft